technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     Registry.
 You'll also notice the service is configured to allow incoming HTTP pod traffic to port 8080, similarly to the way you ran the container image locally with the -p port argument.

-6. By now your Azure Kubernetes Cluster creation should have successfully completed.
+6. By now your Azure Kubernetes Cluster creation should have completed.

 7. Now configure your Azure CLI to access your Azure Kubernetes Cluster via the kubectl command.
 Install kubectl locally using the az aks install-cli command.
 Run the following command in your CLI